Tuesday, December 1, 2020

 Luckiest Man Alive

-MLB is out right now.
+MLB just started up.
 Normally, I don't give a lot of attention to sports, first-run movies or basically any entertainment that make the rich richer.
 I have one exception: I follow the Yankees somewhat and buy a little of their gear.
 This is due to how impressed I was with Pride of the Yankees, the Lou Gehrig story, when I was a kid.

 Here's a clip with both the real Lou Gehrig with an animated story behind it.
 There is not much of the original speech surviving.
 In fact, it had to be crafted from various memories.